-The Energy Monitoring Kit includes two current transducers (load pump and electric heat) added to the existing two compressor sensors so that the complete power usage of the heat pump can be measured.
+The Energy Monitoring Kit includes two current transducers (load pump and electric heat) and two compressor sensors so that the complete power usage of the heat pump can be measured.
 The AID Tool provides a line voltage calibration procedure to improve accuracy.
-This information can be displayed on the AID Tool.
+This information can be displayed on the AID Tool or Symphony via AWL (if available).
 Ensure the Energy Kit has been enabled by accessing the 'Sensor Kit Setup" in the AID Tool and complete the following: